-These instruction apply both to the progress report, which is written at the end of the first semester by students pursuing two semesters of independent study, and to the final report, which is written by all independent study students.
+This page includes instructions for both the progress report, which is written at the end of the first semester by students pursuing two semesters of independent study, and to the final report, which is written by all independent study students.
 Note that there is no difference in written reports for students who are candidates for honors in biology.

 The title page must include:

 The Progress Report, submitted on the first day of exams of the first semester of a two-semester project, is a concise statement of the project at midstream.
 Although brief, it serves as a significant part of the first-semester grade, since staff members other than the adviser rely almost solely upon this statement as a basis for evaluating the student's performance.
 How well the progress report is written is as important as the results it may contain.
 It is strongly advised that preliminary drafts of the report be perused carefully by student and adviser before the final version is prepared.
 The following specifications should be explicitly followed:

 The text of the report should be no more than six pages, double-spaced.
 The six pages do not include the title page.
 In addition, space is allowed for a list of references cited in the text, and three pages for figures and tables.
 Note that tables and figures are not inserted into the text.
 If desired, a bibliography of literature read but not cited can be prepared as an appendix, but this normally is not expected.
 These length restrictions are meant to enforce conciseness, clarity, and careful choice of material to be included.